 The Internet of Everything and the Internet of Things: What’s What?

-What is IoT and IoE
+What is IoT and IoE?

 While due to its increasing popularity, IoT (Internet of Things) is a familiar concept to many, IoE (Internet of Everything) is fairly new and less clear.
 To shed more light on it, let’s start from the Internet of Everything definition.

-The above Internet of Everything meaning was offered by Cisco to describe the changing phenomenon of the Internet of Things.
+This definition was offered by Cisco to describe the changing phenomenon of the Internet of Things.
 So does this mean that IoE replaces IoT, or that these two are the same thing?

 Mind the difference between IoE and IoT